 Pro Tip: Use the Fulfillment by Amazon Revenue Calculator to estimate your potential profit margin.

-The chart above shows two main FBA fees, but there are several other fees to take into account, as well.
+The chart above shows two main FBA fees, but there are several other fees to consier with Amazon.
 For example, under both FBA and SFP, sellers must pay referral fees which average 15% of a product’s selling price.

 In general, Amazon does not charge a fee to process returns.
 However, there are certain product categories that are eligible for free customer returns.
 In those cases, the seller pays a return processing fee equal to the original fulfillment fee.